lcruspe/WebDriverManager/README.md

 - Optional extras enabled in Preferences

 ## Extras

+Recommended: uninstall the stock menu bar app and preference pane if you use the features from this list.

 - Drag and drop repackager to remove OS checks + non-essential software from NVIDIA's installer
 - Edit boot arguments NVRAM variable